azsk/DevOpsKit/Contributing.md

         "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",	// TCP ControlID.
 Make sure it is unique
         "Id": "FeatureName01",	// Id being used by framework internally
         "Description": "<Control Description here>",
-        "ControlSeverity": "High",   // Defines the severity of control with values: Critical, High, Medium and Low
+        "ControlSeverity": "High",   // Defines the severity of a control.
+Possible values: Critical, High, Medium and Low
         "Rationale": "<Control Rationale>", // Rationale behind the control
         "Automated" : "Yes",	// Possible values are: Yes, No
         "Tags": ["SDL"],		// Tags related to control